viperML/neohome/content/blog/flake-utils/index.md

 #### A) A flake just for yourself

 Keep in mind the shortcomings of flake-utils and my `forAllSystems` solutions.
 But if you want to handle flake outputs more cleanly, allow me to introduce you to [flake-parts](https://github.com/hercules-ci/flake-parts).
 It uses the NixOS module system (which is awesome), to express the flake outputs as configuration.
-And it actually type-checks if what you want to output makes sense, removing the two problems from flake-parts all-together.
+And it actually type-checks if what you want to output makes sense, removing the two problems from flake-utils all-together.
 If you want to start a new flake now, I'd greatly recommend it.
-So a quick example could be:
+A quick example could be:

 ```nix
 {